ABOUT THE INITIATIVE

 Don’t Marginalize MAT

-Some organizations and members in Congress suggest that we can solve the opioid crisis by trying to simplify the solution to just the pill—this is a dangerous misconception that created the current opioid epidemic.
 Increasing opioid treatment accessibility and effectiveness for OUD patients must be improved without compromising quality of care.
 We envision a future where everyone who struggles with OUD can get into and stay in long-term recovery.
 The best chance of success is expanding access to the full MAT program—medication, counseling and behavioral therapies with trained addiction specialists and medication management—not just prescribing more pills in more places.

 Methadone is a highly effective medication and is widely available for direct administration in combination with psychosocial services at OTPs.
 However, it is also the most dangerous medication and can be misused, potentially causing fatal overdose.
 Because it is so powerful, it’s important to ensure it is administered with care and the regulations governing methadone dispensing make sure that it is safe and has a positive impact on communities.